Open-Attestation/documentation-website/docs/distribute-section/oa-embed-html.md

 > **Note**: This guide is currently for OA documents that are verifiable on [verify.gov.sg](https://www.verify.gov.sg).
 Before continuing with this guide, be sure to verify your OA document on [verify.gov.sg](https://www.verify.gov.sg)

-Because an OpenAttestation document (`.OA`) is not a native file extension that the devices can recognize automatically, the OA-embedded HTML solution is here to solve this issue.
+Because an OpenAttestation document (`.oa`) is not a native file extension that devices can recognize automatically, the OA-embedded HTML solution is here to solve this issue.
 Using this solution, you can encapsulate an OA document, so that the end users only need to click a button on a locally-rendered HTML page and be directed to the verifier with their document.

 This is an optional procedure after creating an issued or a signed OA document depending on your use case (e.g. if you want to make it more convenient for end users to handle an OA document properly).